hello-rust/show/LESSONS_LEARNED.md

   be tricky, as you might only discover your mistake minutes later and leaving it in might confuse or even frustrate your viewers ("why do you waste my time???").
-- If I have a long block of uncut material, it's probably not because there are no hickups, but because I forgot to edit that.
+- If I have a long block of uncut material in my video editor, it's probably not because there are no hickups, but because I forgot to edit that.
-- Never let the recording equipment get in the way of your ideas.
+- Never let the recording equipment get in the way of the narrative.
 In other
   words: shoot with what you have.
 I wanted a second camera but didn't want to spend a lot of money on it.
 So I just use an old webcam for now.
 The quality might not be perfect, but it's still better than not having it.
 I'm also